EmryMcGill/timebuddy2/README.md

 Im always trying to improve, so if you see anything I can do better please let me know.

 ## TODOS:
-- delete all time logs for a project when proj is deleted
 - impliment tab text
 - press enter to update title
 - make the timer not move when its counting
-- refactor start and stop project.
-One function to stop project and create the time log.

 ## features to add: